The Non-Orientable Topology of Condorcet's Paradox: Introduction

-Moreover, we topologically model contradictory preference cycles distinctly from valid preference cycles as follows.
-Recalling that any and all strict preferences hold in a contradictory preference cycle, we apply an existing argument that under the assumption of transitivity, all preference cycles are equivalent and should therefore be identified to a single object~\cite{paper1-arxiv}.
-In our topological models of contradictory preference cycles, this identification corresponds to a gluing operation, which requires an orientation-reversing twist to account for the opposite direction the preference cycles reference the alternatives.
+Secondly, we topologically model contradictory preference cycles distinctly from valid preference cycles as follows.
+Recalling that any and all strict preferences hold in a contradictory preference cycle on three alternatives, we argue that all contradictory preference cycles are then equivalent and should therefore be identified with respect to a single object.
+In our topological models of contradictory preference cycles, this identification corresponds to a gluing operation, which requires an orientation-reversing twist to account for the opposite direction that preference cycles may reference the alternatives (see Equations (\ref{equation:rps}) and (\ref{equation:psr})).